 We now know that Larrabee will be DirectX and OpenGL compliant through a 100% software renderer.
 Current GPU have certain parts like polygon setup and blending that are “fixed” or “hardwired” (which means that they are not programmable).
 However, Larrabee will use a fixed-function texture filtering mechanism.
 This part of the workload is just too expensive to do (for now) in a more flexible way and is better off using a fixed solution.

-At render time, the image is split into block of 128×128 (this number is flexible, but 128×128 should use half of the cache) that will be processed independently.
-That allows the rendering engine to pre-compute a number of things and re-use the information later on, resulting in bandwidth savings.
-Previous generation of GPUs that have attempted to use tiling did not succeed, but Intel should not encounter the same fate because their architecture is more flexible in handling all the corner-cases.
+At render time, the image is split into blocks of 128×128 (this number is flexible, but 128×128 should use half of the cache) that will be processed independently.
+That allows the rendering engine to pre-compute a number of things and re-use the information, later on, resulting in bandwidth savings.

 Update 8/4: the SIGGRAPH paper is available.
 This is pretty technical, but just in case you feel like reading it…